sentoz/loggie-docs-en/docs/reference/pipelines/sink/loki.md

 | entryLine | string  |    false    |      | The log content sent to Loki.
 The default is the body of the Loggie event |

 Loki's log data structure is roughly divided into label and main data.
-By default, logie will convert the meta-information field in the header into a label connected with `_`.
+By default, Loggie will convert the meta-information field in the header into a label connected with `_`.
 In addition, it should be noted that since loki's labels key does not support `.`, `/`, `-`, the keys containing these symbols in the header will be automatically converted into `_` form.